There is a common saying, “You don’t know what you don’t know.”

-1. Diversification of Encryption
+1. Diversify Your Encryption

 Data encryption may be the most significant data security feature since sliced bread (not that sliced bread helps protect your data), but it is still limited.
 While it is immensely difficult for cyber threats to reverse encryption efforts, if they were to penetrate access points, network data is as accessible to them as it is to you.
 However, if your encryption is diversified and proper access credentials safeguarded, your company’s data transfers to networks are practically airtight.

-2. Diversification of Data Backup
+2. Diversify of Data Backup

 Just like your economic portfolio or your eggs transported via basket(s), if diversification is not a part of your data backup procedure at some point in the process, you’re putting your company at risk of immense data loss.
 Cloud storage is always a preferred method that takes many variables out of the equation, but your IT department personnel should understand the value of data backup diversification.

-3. Prioritization of Data
+3. Prioritize Your Data

 If you don’t yet have a hierarchical structure that allows you to gauge the sensitivity of specific data, this can leave your network systems vulnerable to cyber threats via lower levels in your company.
 If all of your data is equally protected, the critical along with the less-consequential, those who need to utilize the less sensitive data may inadvertently expose your organization to an excessive amount of risk.

-4. Data Storage Roles and Sharing Permissions
+4. Establishing Your Data Storage Roles and Sharing Permissions

 Listen, I’m sure you trust your entire time team, but this is not about them — it’s about minimizing risk.
 Even if every member is trustworthy, they still don’t need to access every secure file on your cloud database.
 Why?
-Because no one short of a tiny group of people should have unlimited access to all of your data.
+Because no one— short of a tiny group of people—should have unlimited access to all of your data.
 Ideally, the fewer people have total access, the better.